Our alumni span the globe, moved by curiosity. Here are some of their unfolding adventures.

 Jesslyn Brown, geography, is a "Research Geographer" with the U.S. Geological Survey (USGS), Department of Interior.

-Nina Murray, English, has published translations of Russian and Ukranian works and published original poetry.
-"Minimize Considered" draws on her experience as an officer of the U.S. Department of State.
+Nina Murray, English, has translated Russian and Ukranian novels and published poetry.
+"Minimize Considered" draws on her experience as a Foreign Service officer.
+She is now serving in Moscow in the Environment, Science, Technology, and Health section of the Embassy.

 Mele Koneya, geography, developed Fire Headquarters Maps and Emergency Operations Center Maps for Scottsdale, Arizona.
 The maps were featured in the Esri Map Book.